 In February 2016, the FASB issued Accounting Standards Update 2016-02, Leases (or ASU 2016-02).
 ASU 2016-02 establishes a right-of-use model that requires a lessee to record a right of use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Early adoption is permitted.
+The Partnership expects to adopt ASU 2016-02 on January 1, 2018.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The Partnership is evaluating the effect of adopting this new accounting guidance.
+The Partnership's lessee-related leasing activities primarily consist of onbalance sheet finance leases.
+The accounting for such transactions is not significantly impacted by ASU 2016-02.
+The Partnership also has extensive lessor-related leasing activities, which consist of bareboat charter contracts and the lease portion of time-charter contracts.
+However, ASU 2016-02 does not make extensive changes to lessor accounting.
+Based on the Partnership's preliminary assessment of ASU 2016-02 no significant impact on the accounting for its lessor-related leasing activities is expected.
+The Partnership is in the process of validating aspects of its preliminary assessment of ASU 2016-02, determining the transitional impact and completing other items required for the adoption of ASU 2016-02.